List of Apple Inc. media events: WWDC 2013 (June 10–14, 2013)

-In 2013, WWDC 2013 was held from June 10 to June 14 at Moscone West in San Francisco – the same venue as in previous years.
+WWDC 2013 was held at Moscone West in San Francisco – the same venue as in previous years.
 Tickets went on sale at 10 am PDT on April 25, 2013, selling out within 71 seconds (1 minute and 11 seconds).
 Apple also announced that it will award 150 free WWDC 2013 Student Scholarship tickets to those who want to attend in order to benefit from the conference's many workshops, with applications for a scholarship starting 9am PDT on April 29, 2013, and deadline slated for 5pm PDT on May 2, 2013.
 Winning applicants were notified by May 16, 2013, though Apple states that it won't reimburse winners for travel or hotel expenses.
 In the keynote, Apple unveiled a redesigned model of the Mac Pro, AirPort Time Capsule, and AirPort Extreme as well as updated models of the MacBook Air.
 Apple also showcased OS X Mavericks, iOS 7, iWork for iCloud and a new music streaming service named iTunes Radio.
 Vampire Weekend performed at the Bash on June 13 at the Yerba Buena Gardens.

 This keynote was streamed live on June 10, 2013.